outliner-coach/carps/README.md

 # Carp in a Pond

-A simple, interactive web application that simulates a serene pond environment with animated carp.
+A simple, interactive web application that simulates a serene pond environment with animated fish.
 Experience the calming movement of fish and interact with the water by creating ripples.

 ## Features

-*   **Animated Carp:** Multiple colorful carp swim gracefully across the pond.
+*   **Diverse Animated Fish:** Multiple colorful fish (including carp, guppies, and goldfish) swim gracefully across the pond with improved boundary avoidance.
 *   **Interactive Ripples:** Click anywhere on the pond to create a realistic ripple effect.
-*   **Responsive Fish Behavior:** Carp react to your clicks, darting away from the disturbance.
+*   **Responsive Fish Behavior:** Fish react to your clicks, darting away from the disturbance.
-*   **Visually Engaging:** A relaxing and aesthetically pleasing simulation.
+*   **Visually Engaging Environment:** A relaxing and aesthetically pleasing simulation enhanced with lily pads, rocks, swaying water plants, and subtle rising bubbles.

 ## Technologies Used

 *   **HTML5:** For the basic structure of the web page.
-*   **CSS3:** For styling the pond, carp, and ripple effects, including animations.
+*   **CSS3:** For styling the pond, fish, and ripple effects, including animations.
-*   **JavaScript (ES6+):** For handling carp movement, interactions, and dynamic elements.
+*   **JavaScript (ES6+):** For handling fish movement, interactions, and dynamic elements.

 ## How to Run